aleross/angular-segment-analytics/README.md

 segmentProvider.setKey('abc');
 ```

-All Segment methods (see [Analytics.js](https://segment.com/docs/libraries/analytics.js/)) are available.
+Most Segment methods (see [Analytics.js](https://segment.com/docs/libraries/analytics.js/)) are available.
 You can begin using the `segment` service immediately, even before setting your API key or before the analytics.js script has been asynchronously loaded.
 Method calls will be queued and replayed once Analytics.js is available.

 ```js
 // Event tracking